charlzg1/DBBB/README.md

 A bot that uses the Battlemetrics API to poll information about recently banned players and updates a discord servers Bans text channel automatically whenever it detect new bans.

-Use the config.ini file to set discordToken, discordTextChannelId, battlemetricsToken, banListId.
-You can also set the polling interval (time between every poll of banlist data), prefix for commands and a comma seperated list of names of admins that are allowed to operate bot commands.

 Setup
 Script is written in Python 3.8